Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 }

-As a result of this, if we run the plan command in the same directory now, Terraform will consider the state file as per the selected workspace.
+As a result, if we run the plan command in the same directory now, Terraform will use the state file for the selected workspace.
 No resources are captured or maintained in this state file, so it will propose creating a new EC2 instance.

 terraform plan